skip to Main Content

 Sophie Munn – Summer Intern (2023)

-Chinua Achebe – Summer Student (2023)
+Chinua Achebe – Summer Student (2023 and 2024)

 Michael Malloy – Technician (2018-2022)